[?] Subscribe To This Site

 10. When all of these rocks are placed, add lots of small to medium rocks.

-11. Also add quite a few very small rocks, almost like large pebbles.
+11. Also add many very small rocks, almost like large pebbles.

 These waterfall techniques can be used for creating ponds, streams or pool waterfalls.